cosywasswa/Math-magicians/README.md

 # 📖 [Math-magicians] <a name="about-project"></a>

-**Math-magicians setup for a single Page Calculator application developed using React.
-Calculator does simple arithmetic operations involving Addition, Subtraction, Division and Multiplication **
+**Math-magicians is a single Page Calculator application developed using React.
+Calculator does simple arithmetic operations involving Addition, Subtraction, Division and Multiplication .
+The APP also fetched data from the external API**

 ## 🛠 Built With <a name="built-with"></a>